guilherme6191/javascript-core-and-algo/README.md

 ### Equality

 ###### JavaScript has several kinds of equality.
 They include Same Value Equality, Strict Equality, and Loose Equality.

 - Same Value Equality, or Object.is(a, b), matches the concept of the sameness of values that we introduced in the previous module.
     - Understanding this kind of equality helps prevent bugs!
 You will often need to know when you’re dealing with the same value, and when you’re dealing with two different values.
     - When we draw a diagram of values and variables, the same value cannot appear twice on it.
 Object.is(a, b) is true when variables a and b point to the same value on our diagram.
-    - # Same Value Equality # is the easiest to explain, which is why we started with it.
+    - Same Value Equality is the easiest to explain, which is why we started with it.
 However, it’s verbose and a bit annoying to write.
 - In practice, you will use Strict Equality, or a === b, most often.
 It is equivalent to the Same Value Equality except for two rare special cases:
     - NaN === NaN is false, even though they are the same value.
     - 0 === -0 and -0 === 0 is true, but they are different values.
 - You can check whether x is NaN using Number.isNaN(x).
 - Loose Equality (==) is a set of arcane rules and is often avoided.

+### Mutation

+- Objects are never “nested” in our universe.
+Properties "point" to objects
+- Pay close attention to which wire is on the left side of assignment.
+- Changing an object’s property is also called mutating that object.
+- If you mutate an object, your code will “see” that change via any wires pointing at that object.
+Sometimes, this may be what you want.
+However, mutating accidentally shared data may cause bugs.
+- Mutating the objects you’ve just created in code is safe.
+Broadly, how much you’ll use mutation depends on your app’s architecture.
+Even if you won’t use it a lot, it’s worth your time to understand how it works.
+- You can declare a variable with const instead of let.
+That allows you to enforce that this variable’s wire always points at the same value.
+But remember that const does not prevent object mutation!